Kimaya159/One-Storey-Building-/README.md

 ### Usage

 1. Load the project file into AutoCAD.
-2. Navigate to different views (e.g., front, side, isometric).
+2. Explore different views (top, side, isometric) to analyze the structure.
-3. Modify the design as per your requirements.
+3. Customize or enhance the model as per your requirements.

 ## File Structure

-- *model.dwg*: The main AutoCAD project file.
+- *residential_model.dwg*: The primary AutoCAD file for the residential project.
-- *screenshots/*: Contains images of the model from various angles.
+- *screenshots/*: Contains preview images of the model.
 - *README.md*: Documentation for the project.

 ## Screenshots